Sids-27/Piezoelectric-Power-Generator-/README.md

 ## Getting Started

-To access the full project report, navigate to the `/report` directory.
-For a visual overview of the simulations, explore the `/images` directory.
+To access the full project report, navigate to the `\report` folder.
+For a visual overview of the simulations, explore the `\images` folder.